xnxuen/data-virtualization-on-cloud-node-sdk/README.md

-# data-virtualization-on-cloud-node-sdk
+# IBM Data Virtualization on Cloud Node.js SDK

-This git repository is the SDK repository for data virtualization on cloud with node language
+A Node.js client library to interact with the [IBM Data Virtualization on Cloud APIs]